Performing with Freilich

 Answers to common questions

 Neither of them.
 To set up a Freilich gig, no bookers or managers are needed.
-You and the hosts are in full control of organizing the event.
-You’ll find everything you need for your project in our community.
-Additionally, our platform provides you handy tools to manage your events, gigs, and tickets easily on your own and without the involvement of third parties.
+You and the host are in full control of organizing the event.
+We provide you all you need to manage your events, and tickets without the involvement of third parties.

-You need inspiration for your presentation at an upcoming Freilich?
-Here you go: You could for example auction an artwork of yours at the end of the session, or include a performance in your exhibition (e.g. live painting or co-performance with a musician).
+As an visual artist you could for example auction an artwork of yours at the end of the session, or include a performance in your exhibition (e.g. live painting or co-performance with a musician).
 Be creative!
 It's up to you how you shape your presentation.

-Reach out to us to find out what equipment is available.
-Items must be booked at least 24h before the event starts.
+Please get in touch as soon as possible since we only have limited equipment available.
 There is a deposit fee of 200€ per rent which will be refunded once you have returned the equipment in an unchanged state.
 Note that you must pick up and return rented equipment yourself.
-To get equipment delivered to and from your host, an extra fee of 25€ applies.
+To get equipment delivered to and from your host, an extra fee of 25€ applies to cover the costs of transportation.

-- Ask a friend to help you out
+- asking a friend to help you out or

 Yes.
 Your performance is appreciated with hat donations from the audience.
 We cannot guarantee a certain amount, but we are highly committed to maintaining a standard average of 150€ per session (30 avg. attendees).

-Freilich hint: The intimate and personal format of our sessions allows you to build more intense relationships with the audience.
-The more you engage and interact with them, the better the response in terms of donations/selling merch and winning them as long-term fans.
+Freilich hint: The more you engage and interact with your audience, the better the response in terms of donations/selling merch and winning them as long-term fans.

 Generally, all income that leaves you with a profit at the end of the day needs to be declared for taxation.
 However, in some countries, there is a tax-free allowance up to a certain amount.
 It is your duty to keep track of your income and expenses and to state those accordingly in your tax declaration.

-Get in touch with the Freilich team via WhatsApp and we will help you connect with the community.
-In the future, you will be able to directly reach out to the community via our onlineplatform.
+Get in touch with us and we will help you connect with the community: +43 677 6288 2782..
+In the future, you will be able to directly reach out to members of the Freilich network.

 Best Practices - Get the most out of performing at Freilich